 The Transcript of this video

-Also, we humans have cooperative and loving moral instincts, the voice or expression of which we call our conscience—the opposite of competitive and aggressive instincts.
+Also, we humans have cooperative, selfless and loving moral instincts, the voice or expression of which we call our conscience—which is the complete opposite of competitive, selfish and aggressive instincts.
 As Charles Darwin said, ‘The moral sense perhaps affords the best and highest distinction between man and the lower animals’ (The Descent of Man, 1871, ch.4).
 (I might mention that in I provide both the irrefutable evidence for, and the biological origins of, our species’ wondrous cooperative and loving ape ancestry, which our moral instincts are the result of.)

-So saying our behaviour stems from having competitive and aggressive instincts like other animals is simply not true; as I say, it’s just a convenient excuse while we waited for the psychosis-acknowledging-and-solving, real explanation of our divisive nature.
+So saying our behaviour stems from having competitive, selfish and aggressive instincts like other animals is simply not true; as I say, it’s just a convenient excuse while we waited for the psychosis-acknowledging-and-solving, real explanation of our competitive and aggressive behaviour.

-Most significantly, the left-wing’s culture of dogmatically imposing politically correct ideal values is also based on this false belief that we have unchangeable competitive, selfish and aggressive instincts, because if those are our instincts then it reasons we have no choice but to dogmatically enforce cooperative, selfless and loving behaviour.
+Most significantly, the left-wing’s culture of dogmatically imposing cooperative, selfless and loving ideal/politically correct values is also based on this false belief that we have unchangeable competitive, selfish and aggressive instincts, because if those are our instincts then it reasons we have no choice but to dogmatically enforce cooperative, selfless and loving behaviour.
 But, as just emphasised, this overlooks the fact that we suffer from a psychologically troubled condition that can be healed with understanding.

 So our divisive behaviour is not unchangeable, and furthermore, it’s healing understanding we need, not dogma.
-Dogma is the opposite of understanding—in fact dogma stops the search for understanding/knowledge because it stifles the freedom of expression needed to search for, experiment with and by so doing find, that healing understanding/knowledge.
+Dogma is the opposite of understanding—in fact dogma stops the search for understanding/knowledge because it stifles the freedom of expression needed to search for, experiment with and by so doing find, that healing understanding/knowledge: dogma is not the cure for the troubled state of the world, it is the poison!
 So, convenient as it has been, the use of the savage instincts excuse has been incredibly misleading and dangerous.
 The whole biological premise upon which the philosophy of the left-wing in politics is based is WRONG!—which I explain much more about in .

 So that’s the importance of the psychosis-addressing-and-solving, real explanation of the human condition in FREEDOM.
 It reveals that so-called ‘human nature’ is a product of an underlying psychological insecurity about whether we humans are fundamentally good or not—and because the fully accountable explanation in FREEDOM is SO redeeming and healing, it brings a complete and permanent end to our insecurity-driven destructive behaviour, completely transforming all humans into secure and happy beings.
 It shows that our species’ psychosis can be healed with understanding and is not at all immutable or unchangeable.